 Why Everyone Needs to Wear Sunscreen

-Let’s reiterate, sunscreen isn’t reserved for certain skin tones or types.
+Sunscreen isn’t reserved for certain skin tones or types.
 Despite broad-spectrum sunscreen use being a non-negotiable step for everyone, the Skin Cancer Foundation reports that 63% of African Americans who participated in a survey claimed to never use sunscreen.
 What makes that statistic so troubling is that a recent study found that melanoma is more deadly in people of color.
 A potential reason for this increased mortality rate, according to the American Academy of Dermatology (AAD), is that when skin cancer develops in people of color, it’s not uncommon for it to be diagnosed in a late stage.
-“Unfortunately, says board-certified dermatologist, and Skincare.com expert, Dr. Lisa Ginn, “often by the time we catch skin cancer on patients with this skin color, it’s too late.”
+Board-certified dermatologist and Skincare.com expert, Dr. Lisa Ginn says, “Unfortunately, often by the time we catch skin cancer in patients with this skin color, it’s too late.”

-1. Wear sunscreen daily.
-Wearing sunscreen solely on sunny days won’t be enough, you’ll want to follow the FDA’s recommendation and wear sunscreen every day.
+Unfortunately, wearing sunscreen solely on sunny days isn’t enough when you’re looking for serious protection.
+You’ll want to follow the FDA’s recommendation and wear sunscreen every day.
 And not just any sunscreen, the FDA suggests sticking with a broad-spectrum formula with an SPF value of 15 or higher.
 Apply it 30 minutes before heading outside to ensure it provides the maximum benefit.

-2. Be diligent with reapplication.
-Smoothing sunscreen on once a day still isn’t enough.
 To keep skin protected, reapply at least every two hours — or immediately after swimming or sweating.
 When it comes time to reapply, be sure not to forget areas like your ears and the tops of your feet.

-3. Take other sun protection measures.
 Sunscreen isn’t the only way to protect your skin from UV rays.
-Other measures include staying out of the sun during peak hours (10 a.m. to 4 p.m.), seeking shade, wearing protective clothing, and accessorizing with broad-brimmed hats and sunglasses.
+Other methods include staying out of the sun during peak hours (10am to 4 pm), seeking shade, wearing protective clothing and accessorizing with broad-brimmed hats and sunglasses.

-4. Perform regular skin checks.
 Since it’s crucial to detect skin cancer early, the AAD recommends that everyone — including people of color — perform monthly self-exams.
 These involve using a full-length mirror and handheld mirror to view your skin all over, looking for dark spots, growths, darker patches of skin, sores that won’t heal, rough and dry patches of skin, and dark lines underneath or near fingernails or toenails.
-If any of the above are spotted, then it’s time to visit a dermatologist for a professional exam.
+If any of the above are spotted, then be sure to follow up with a dermatologist for a professional exam.

 The Best Sunscreens for Dark Skin Tones

-We have good news, not all sunscreens are chalky or leave behind a white cast.
-And that’s important if you’re going to make sunscreen part of your daily morning skin care routine.
-Here are a few of our favorites from the L’Oreal portfolio of brands.
+We have good news — not all sunscreens are chalky or leave behind a white cast.
+Here are a few of our favorites.

-Why settle for a sunscreen that feels thick and heavy on your skin when you can opt for an ultra-light texture that absorbs quickly?
+Why settle for a sunscreen that feels thick and heavy on your skin when you can opt for an ultra-light, non-whitening texture that absorbs quickly?
 In addition to its revolutionary weightless texture, you’ll love how this sunscreen dries to a matte, sheer finish.

 Sunscreens are notorious for their thick, pasty white feel, but that’s not the case with Lancôme’s Rénergie Lift Multi-Action Ultra Moisturizer.
-This formula boasts an SPF of 30 and dries clear—we repeat: no unsightly residue—making it an ideal pick for dark skin.
-In addition to protecting your skin from harmful UV rays, Rénergie Lift Multi-Action Ultra Moisturizer can help to plump the skin with hydration, visibly improve radiance, smooth the appearance of wrinkles and fine lines, and improve the look of dark spots and pores.
+This formula boasts an SPF of 30 and dries clear making it an ideal pick for dark skin.
+In addition to protecting your skin from harmful UV rays, Rénergie Lift Multi-Action Ultra Moisturizer can help to plump the skin with hydration, visibly improve radiance, smooth the appearance of wrinkles and fine lines and improve the look of dark spots and pores.